-Graduate students are required to a certain number of talks as part of our Colloquium Series (ANTH 292).
-This series features by guest lecturers, UCSC faculty, job candidates and others, presented several times per quarter.
+Graduate students are required to register for and attend the Colloquium Series (ANTH 292) each quarter.
+The series of talks by guest lecturers, UCSC faculty, job candidates, and others is presented several times a quarter, typically on Wednesday afternoons from 3:15-5:00pm.